 – Metro Vancouver instructs multi-pet operations to stream pet waste to their closest transfer station or wastewater treatment plant.
 Dog waste and cat waste accepted at wastewater treatment plants cannot be mixed with clay litter, sand, rock, grit or any kind of bag, including biodegradable.

-– A first-of-its-kind system in San Francisco for composting dog waste is designed to demonstrate the potential to keep 32 million pounds of waste from an estimated 120,000 dogs from entering the landfill each year and move the city closer to its goal of zero waste.
+– In 2016 Potrero’s Star King Open Space kicked off a first-of-its-kind system in San Francisco for composting dog waste designed to demonstrate how 32 million pounds of waste from an estimated 120,000 dogs could be diverted from the local landfill each year.
+Although this plan would have moved the city closer to its goal of zero waste, the project was not permanently implemented.

 Chesapeake Bay watershed

-– EnviroWagg composts dog waste from numerous pet businesses plus six offleash parks in Boulder, Englewood, Thornton, Superior and Westminster.
+– EnviroWagg composts dog waste from many Front Range pet businesses plus off-leash parks in The City of Boulder, Boulder County.
+Lafayette, Louisville, Superior and Thornton.

 – The Denver Zoo’s unique gasification project was ready to turn 750 tons of animal waste produced annually into energy.
 A neighborhood campaign has put the brakes on the $3.3 million process.